sunzaoyi/EventforU/README.md

 # EventforU
-All the related code files are in the src folder
+All the backend server related code files are in the src folder All the frontend website design code files are in the Webcontent folder